jackdmiller/jackdmiller.github.io/_posts/2024-03-20-introduction.md

 Now, I don't regret my decision at all.
 I am enjoying learning about different areas of cybersecurity, and slowly determining which route I would like to take for my career.

+Anyways, here are some of my other hobbies and interests, which I may also occassionally talk about on my blog.
+I play bass guitar (and electric guitar a little bit), and I love lots of different types of music.
+I like playing video games, and one that I am playing right now is DCS World, a military flight/combat simulator which I enjoy quite a bit!
+I am also learning to skate right now.
+I bought a board to get around campus, but I do want to learn some tricks at some point.

+Overall, I will be using this blog to document my learning journey and share my experiences as I continue my studies.
+I do hope that someday someone else who is looking to get into cybersecurity will find this useful!

+I plan on making my next post about TryHackMe soon, since I just recently started using it, and would like to share my thoughts so far as a beginner.